ColorlabMD/Prores-BitDepth/README.md

 To test this I worked in a 16bit RGBA64 space.
 This was chosen as because I wanted to feed the apple prores encoder every luminance value possible.
 I am not sure how the apple encoder works with respect to its "native" input pixel format.
 I used an AVAssetWriter with a AVAssetWriterInputPixelBufferAdaptor and 64bit RGBA pixel format buffer.
 For simulated 12 and 10 bit I shifted 0-4095 4 bits.

+FFMPEG was also used, however

 ## Testing procedure:

 Platform M1 Apple MacOS 12.2.1 Objective C and C++ Using AVFoundation.
 Apple Encoder
 16bit:
 A. Generate 65536 RGBA64 in memory with filled color componenet pixel values of 0-65535 and alpha 65535 where supported.
 B. Write the resulting frames in memory to Apple ProRes Types and 16bit Tiff files.
+(Tiff files are used for FFMPEG encoding)
 1. Read back created ProRes movie and count unique luminace values in decoded frames.
 2. Check that all pixel values within a frame are the same.
 This is to possible eliminate compression variations between pixels.
 In
 12bit: